pearstearns/GettingAndCleaningProject/CodeBook.md

 vii. concatenates the files (Subject, Activities, and Data) into test and train data, and concatenates them again into the complete set, and loads them into dplyr viii. using a for loop, replaces the numeric values of activity with the text values ix. using dplyr, it groups by subject and then by activity, and through summarise_each() takes the mean of each column, creating the second tidy set
-x. writes both the complete set(merged_data.txt) and the second tidy set of means (merged_means.txt) into text files in the current directory.
+x. writes both the complete set(merged_data.txt) and the second tidy set of means (merged_means.txt) into text files in the current directory